ruby/www.ruby-lang.org/en/news/_posts/2019-04-20-ruby-2-7-0-preview1-released.md

 ## Compaction GC

-Compaction GC which can defragment a fragmented memory space is introduced.
+This release introduces Compaction GC which can defragment a fragmented memory space.

 Some multithread Ruby programs may cause memory fragmentation, leading to high memory usage and degraded speed.